Human Following Robot Using Arduino and Ultrasonic Sensor

 Serial.println("stop");

-In summary, the code checks the distances from the three ultrasonic sensors and determines the direction in which the car should move based on the 3 ultrasonic sensor with the smallest distance.
+In summary, the code checks the distances from the three ultrasonic sensors and determines the direction in which the car should move based on the 3 ultrasonic sensors with the smallest distance.

 Conclusion

-Building a human-following robot using Arduino and three ultrasonic sensors is an exciting and rewarding project that combines programming, electronics, and mechanics.
+This human following robot using Arduino project and three ultrasonic sensors is an exciting and rewarding project that combines programming, electronics, and mechanics.
 With Arduino’s versatility and the availability of affordable components, creating your own human-following robot is within reach.

-Human-following robots have a wide range of applications in various filed like they can be used in retail stores, malls, and hotels to provide personalized assistance to customers.
-Human-following robots can be employed in security and surveillance system to track and monitor individuals in public spaces.
+Human-following robots have a wide range of applications in various fields, such as retail stores, malls, and hotels, to provide personalized assistance to customers.
+Human-following robots can be employed in security and surveillance systems to track and monitor individuals in public spaces.
 They can be used in Entertainment and events, elderly care, guided tours, research and development, education and research, and personal robotics.

 They are just a few examples of the applications of human-following robots.
 As technology advances and robotics continues to evolve, we can expect even more diverse and innovative applications in the future.